the-teachingRSE-project/competencies/competencies.md

 The most obvious task of an RSE is to develop software that is used in research.
 This broad topic requires all the \ac{SE} skills.
-Of course, these are the competencies that are the most fluid since they have to adapt at a high rate to technological advancements.
+Of course, these are the competencies that are the most fluid since they have to adapt to frequent technological advancements.
 Additionally, proper \ac{SE} skills often require knowledge of \gls{TEAM}, and \gls{PM}.
 Today this means effective use of
 \acp{IDE}, \gls{static-analysis} tools, \glspl{design-pattern} and documentation